Ola Källenius: Positions

 Källenius is a strong advocate of plug-in hybrids and electric vehicles within Daimler.
 He has pushed the new electric model initiative, product and technology brand EQ, along with a $12 billion investment into Mercedes-Benz's new line of battery-powered vehicles.
 Within the initiative he has proposed and advocated for a series of ten new and purely electric Mercedes-Benz models to be launched by 2022.
 The first car was the Mercedes-Benz EQC SUV, launched in the first half of 2019.

 Personal life

-Källenius is married; the couple have three sons.
-His wife is another green influencer (part of the Green Globe Organisation) and is pushing the plug-in hybrid and wants him to make the entire Mercedes-Benz range, including the flagship G-Wagon, fully electric.
+Källenius is married to Sabine; the couple have three sons.
+His wife is an environmental activist (part of the Green Globe Organisation) who according to Källenius requested that he transition the entire Mercedes-Benz range, including the flagship G-Wagon, to fully plug-in electric vehicles.
+In July 2023 Källenius obtained German citizenship.
+He is fluent in English, Swedish and German.

+During his studies at the Stockholm School of Economics, he was a member of the Danderyd Mean Machines American football team.